oscareche/banking-customer-churn/README.md

 | active_member | Is an active member (1 = yes, 0 = no) | Binary |
 | estimated_salary | Estimated annual salary | Numeric |
 | churn | Left the bank (1 = yes, 0 = no) | Binary |

+## Approach

+This analysis follows the six phases of the data analysis process.

+## Ask
+Defined three focussed business objectives centred on identifying who churns, where risk is concentrated, and what early warning signs exist.

+## Prepare
+Downloaded the dataset from Kaggle.
+Assessed its structure, size, and column types.
+Imported into Google Sheets with a protected raw_data sheet as the single source of truth.

+## Process
+Conducted a full health audit and cleaning workflow:

+- Built a data_health_summary sheet with COUNTA and COUNTBLANK formulas referencing raw_data to assess completeness across all 12 columns
+- Result: zero missing values across the entire dataset (100% complete on all columns)
+- Checked for and confirmed no duplicate rows
+- Removed 2 empty trailing rows (10002-10003) from cleaned_data
+- Verified text consistency in categorical columns (country, gender) using filters
+- Checked numeric ranges from impossible or suspicious values
+- Standardised all column headers to snake_case
+- Created derived columns: age_group, balance_salary_ratio, high_product_flag
+- Added readable label columns for binary fields with conditional formatting
+- Documented every cleaning decision in dedicated data_cleaning_log sheet

+## Analyse

+Performed single-variable segmentation across all key dimensions (country, gender, age group, product count, active status, balance).
+Then cross-referenced the strongest risk factors against each other to identify composite risk profiles and determine whether risk factors were independent or overlapping.

+## Share

+Created four key visualisations telling the story from overview to specific risk profiles.
+Compiled findings into a structured report with business recommendations.

+## Act

+Delivered seven key findings with paired business recommendations for the retention team.

+## Key Findings
+### Base churn rate: 20.37% (2,037 out of 10,000 customers left).
+Every finding below is measured against this benchmark.

+**Finding 1: The 46-60 age group is the bank's biggest churn problem**

+The 46-60 age bracket churns at 51.12%, which is 2.5 times the base rate.
+This isn't a single-market issue.
+It holds across all three countries: Germany (67.33%), France (45.79%), and Spain (40.66%).
+The 18-30 age group is the most loyal at just 7.52%.
+Something specific is pushing middle-aged customers away, and it's happening everywhere.

+**Finding 2: Customers with 3-4 products churn at catastrophic rates**

+82.71% of customers with 3 products left.
+100% of customers with 4 products left.
+Every single one.
+And critically, even active customers with 3-4 products churn at 80.28%.
+Activity doesn't protect them.
+This means the problem is the products themselves, not a lack of engagement.
+Cross-selling beyond 2 products is actively associated with customer loss.

+**Finding 3: Women churn significantly more than men across all markets**

+Women churn at 25.07% compared to 16.46% for men.
+Roughly 3 women leave for every 2 men.
+This gap is consistent across all three countries (France: 20.34% vs 12.71%, Germany: 37.55% vs 27.81%, Spain: 21.21% vs 13.11%), which means it's an independent factor, not a side effect of the Germany problem.

+**Finding 4: Germany's churn rate is double that of France and Spain**

+Germany churns at 32.44% compared to 16.15% (France) and 16.67% (Spain).
+The Germany + 46-60 combination reaches 67.33%, and Germany + 46-60 + inactive hits 80.80%.
+Germany + 46-60 + 3-4 products is 100%.
+There is a market-specific problem in Germany that compounds with other risk factors.

+**Finding 5: Non-zero balance inactive customers are the highest-volume risk group**

+Customers with money in their accounts who have gone inactive churn at 31.63%.
+This group contains 3,105 customers with 982 churners.
+In absolute terms, this is where the bank loses the most customers and the most revenue.
+These are people with actual balances who have disengaged and are taking their money elsewhere.

+**Finding 6: Two-product customers are the retention sweet spot**

+Customers with exactly 2 products churn at just 7.58%, the lowest of any product count.
+Even lower than single-product customers (27.71%).
+This suggests a natural "right amount" of product engagement that the bank should study and replicate rather than pushing for 3 or 4 products.

+**Finding 7: Zero-balance customers are an opportunity, not a threat**

+Zero-balance customers churn at 13.82%, below the base rate.
+Zero-balance active customers churn at just 9.61%.
+These customers aren't leaving because they're not losing anything by staying.
+But they're also not generating revenue.
+They represent a re-engagement and revenue opportunity rather than a retention risk.

+## Business Recommendations

+**1. Investigate the 46-60 age group experience**

+Commission qualitative research (surveys, exit interviews) with 46-60 year old customers to understand why they're leaving at such elevated rates across all markets.
+This age group likely has specific financial needs (retirement planning, wealth management, mortgage changes) that the bank may not be serving well.

+**2. Audit the 3-4 product portfolio**

+Stop aggressive cross-selling beyond 2 products until the bank understands why multi-product customers are leaving at near-total rates.
+Conduct a product compatibility review to identify whether specific product combinations create friction, fees, or complexity that drives customers away.

+**3. Investigate the gender gap**

+The consistent 8-10 percentage point gap between female and male churn rates across all countries warrants investigation.
+Analyse whether women are disproportionately represented in other high-risk segments (46-60, 3-4 products, inactive) or whether the gap persists after controlling for these factors.
+Consider whether product design, communication style, or service experience differs by gender.

+**4. Conduct a Germany-specific market review**

+Germany's churn rate is double the other markets and compounds with every other risk factor.
+Investigate competitive landscape, regulatory differences, service quality, and pricing relative to the German banking market.
+The Germany + 46-60 + inactive segment (80.80% churn) should be the immediate focus.

+**5. Build an inactivity early warning system**

+Non-zero balance customers who become inactive represent the highest-volume risk group.
+The bank should monitor engagement metrics and trigger retention outreach when a customer with a positive balance shows declining activity.
+The intervention window is between "going quiet" and "formally leaving."

+**6. Study and replicate the 2-product model**

+Understand what makes 2-product customers so stable.
+Which product combinations have the lowest churn?
+Use this as the basis for cross-sell strategy rather than pushing for maximum product count.
+The goal should be the right products, not the most products.

+**7. Re-engage zero-balance customers for revenue growth**

+Zero-balance customers are not at high risk of leaving, but they represent unrealised revenue.
+Design targeted campaigns to encourage savings, introduce them to fee-generating products, or offer incentives for account funding.
+Active zero-balance customers (9.61% churn) are especially receptive since they're already engaged with the bank.

+## Limitations

+**Snapshot data.** The dataset is a single point in time.
+There's no way to track how customer behaviour changed over time, when engagement declined, or what sequence of events led to churn.
+Time-series data would significantly strengthen the early warning analysis.

+**Unknown product details.** The dataset tells you how many products a customer holds but not which products.
+Understanding which specific combinations drive the 3-4 product churn problem requires product-level data.

+**Ambiguous "active member" definition.** The criteria for active vs inactive membership are not defined in the dataset.
+The findings about activity status are directionally useful but the exact threshold for "active" is unknown.

+**Estimated salary.** The salary column is explicitly an estimate, not verified income.
+Salary-based conclusions carry this uncertainty.

+**No causal data.** The analysis identifies associations and patterns but cannot determine causation.
+The 46-60 age group churns at high rates, but the data cannot tell you why.
+That requires qualitative research.

+**Small sample sizes in composite segments.** Some cross-referenced segments (e.g., Germany + 46-60 + 3-4 products at 38 customers) have small sample sizes.
+Percentage-based findings for these groups should be treated as directional rather than definitive.

+**Three countries only.** Findings are limited to France, Germany, and Spain.
+Patterns may not generalise to other markets.